How it works

 🧩

-This is the core of it.
-A wall of messages isn't a plan. stateful extracts the meaning — a price becomes a budget line, a “let's do the 14th” becomes a calendar item, a settled question becomes a logged decision — and renders it as a typed artifact you can actually browse, not a transcript you have to re-read.
+A wall of messages isn't a plan.
+A price becomes a budget line, “let's do the 14th” becomes a calendar item, a settled question becomes a logged decision — typed artifacts you browse, not a transcript you re-read.

 🧠